foldda/rda/README.md

 <img src="img/rda-vs-json-size-compare.png" width="700">
 </div>

-## Purpose & Next Steps
+## Purpose & Applications

-Despite its advantageous features, RDA isn't built to replace CSV, XML, or JSON as data containers.
+Despite its distinctive features, RDA isn't built to replace CSV, XML, or JSON as data containers.

->RDA is designed for [**loosely coupled, late-binding data exchange**](./RDA-Background-Overview.md) — scenarios where data structures evolve over time across disparate systems, and where hardcoding schemas into compiled code or embedding heavy metadata in payload is inflexible.
+_RDA is designed for [**loosely coupled, late-binding data exchange**](./RDA-Background-Overview.md) — scenarios where data structures evolve over time across disparate systems, and where hardcoding schemas into compiled code or embedding heavy metadata in payload is inflexible._

-While RDA defines the foundational wire format, higher-level capabilities—such as schema evolution, late binding, dynamic object mapping, and composable components—are handled by the surrounding ecosystem.
+While RDA defines the foundational wire format, higher-level capabilities—such as schema evolution, late binding, dynamic object mapping, and composable components—are realized through the surrounding ecosystem.

 * Check out **[Charian](https://github.com/foldda/)** for a lightweight reference parser/encoder implementation featuring working code and practical examples to experiment with RDA's benefits in your own projects.
 * Explore **[Snappable](https://github.com/foldda/)** to see how modular, late-bound components dynamically work and collaborate inside a generic **component-based computing framework**.